The Caldon Canal is named after the village of Caldon (or Cauldon) but doesn't go within three miles of it.

 The Fourth Tramroad

-The fourth tramroad, designed by local engineer James Trubshaw, was the most heavily engineered of them all, consisting of a series of self-acting inclines leading all the way from Froghall Wharf to the quarries.
+The fourth tramroad, designed by local engineer James Trubshaw, was the most heavily engineered of them all, consisting of a series of self-acting inclines running all the way from the quarries to Froghall Wharf.

 The horse-drawn flat sections of Rennie's plateway were dispensed with.